Celebrity chef slams judge’s ‘joke’ sentence after fraudster walks free from court

 A CELEBRITY TV chef has slammed a judge’s decision to suspend the sentence of a fraudster who nearly ruined his business and left him homeless.

-Stephen Terry, 56, was angered after swindler Nicola Nightingale walked free from court after she defrauded him out of £150,000 while working at Abergavenny’s Hardwick restaurant.
+Stephen Terry, 56, was angered after swindler Nicola Nightingale walked free from court after she conned him out of £150,000 while working at Abergavenny’s Hardwick restaurant.

 She stole the money from him over a two-year period following her appointment as an office manager hired to look after his finances.